 - Check requirements: Some roles require a college degree or specific experience.
 Others only need a high school diploma.

-- Internet speed: Amazon is serious about this.
-Most jobs require wired internet, not Wi-Fi, and a minimum speed (usually around 10 Mbps or more).
+- Internet Speed and Reliability: Amazon is serious about connection quality.
+Most jobs require a wired internet connection (Ethernet), not Wi-Fi, and a confirmed minimum speed (usually around 10 Mbps or more for both upload and download).

 - Workspace: A quiet, private space is often non-negotiable.